Updated: Jan 31, 2022

 If you have a job that requires the majority of your time spent thinking, analysing, calculating, brainstorming, number crunching, working on complex projects, overwhelmed with a heavy workload or like me; the perfectionist, then you may encounter mental burnout.

 I've also found that 'monkey mind' or repetitive thinking when the mind just goes over and over and over a scenario/conversation/worry also leads to the same feelings of mental burnout.
 When my relationship broke down and I spent months in my mind going over how and why it had ended.
 At one point I remember thinking that I wish I could take a holiday someplace far away from my own mind!

 So how do you bounce back from burnout?

 completely different focus.

-A new perspective such as a holiday, retreat or travel to unfamiliar destinations - ideally something that includes right brain focus along with physical activities to take you out of your head and get you back into the body really helps to overcome mental burnout.
+Ideally something that includes right brain focus along with physical activities to take you out of your head and get you back into the body really helps to overcome mental burnout.

 How do you prevent habitual mental burnout occurring?

 Transformational change is required.
 Meaning; you need to implement and maintain changes that alter the conditions that were causing the burnout.